Foundation Course in Art Psychotherapy 2021-On Campus

 |Pattern of Delivery||18 x two hour evening classes plus two Saturdays|

-We have been running our highly successful Art Psychotherapy Foundation course for some years.
+We have been running our highly successful Art Psychotherapy Foundation course for many years.

 The general aim and intention of the course is to provide a broad outline and introduction to the subject of Art Psychotherapy.
 In particular to reflect the Jungian Analytical model as taught here at Roehampton.
 The course itself is highly 'experiential' in nature.
 However, we stress that it is not intended to provide 'therapy' as such to the participants.

 Here at Roehampton we consider that Art Psychotherapy is one of the 'Psychological Therapies' and that other Psychological Therapies include disciplines such as Counselling, Psychology and Psychotherapy.
 We consider that Art Therapy is a specialised form of Psychotherapy and that it is largely underpinned by Psychoanalytical theories.
 Our Foundation Course is largely underpinned and informed by theories and models from Jungian 'Analytical Psychology'.

 These workshops will be facilitated by a qualified and experienced state-registered art therapist.